BinaryMoon/pro-theme-design/views/_articles/0001-make-money-with-wordpress.md

 An easier game to get into - for someone starting out - would be plugins.
 The theme market is becoming saturated but there's a lot more scope to make useful good quality plugins.
 Pippins Plugins is one of the top plugin developers out there - creating the popular ecommerce plugin [Easy Digital Downloads](https://easydigitaldownloads.com/).

+As of December 2018 the new WordPress editor has been merged with core.
+The introduction of Gutenberg means a whole new opportunity for developers to create blocks to enhance the WordPress experience.

 To sell themes and plugins you could try the following marketplaces:

 * [Creative Market](https://creativemarket.com/?u=BinaryMoon) - for themes, or digital assets